nathanielgreen/chromebooks_and_linux/README.md

 currently, making finding support, guides, and other tutorials fairly painless.
-It's default user interface/desktop environment, [Unity](https://en.wikipedia.org/wiki/Unity_(user_interface)) is also user-friendly, with  most settings/options having a GUI.
-The version we'll be installing in the tutorial also runs very stable on most Chromebooks.
+It's default user interface/desktop environment, [Unity](https://en.wikipedia.org/wiki/Unity_(user_interface)) is also user-friendly, with  most settings/options having a GUI. **However**, in this tutorial we'll be installing Ubuntu with the [XFCE](https://www.xfce.org/) desktop environment, as it use less system resources than Unity and will run smoother on more low-end chromebooks.
+For more information on Desktop Environments and their differences, refer to [this section](#id-des) of the guide.

 If you'd like to know more about what different distributions you can install on your chromebook, refer to [this section](#id-distros) of the guide.